datum-cloud/docs/content/en/docs/tasks/developer-guide/_index.md

     topology.datum.net/city-code: DFW
   provider:
     gcp:
-      projectId: TODO
+      projectId: GCP_PROJECT_ID
       region: us-south1
       zone: us-south1-a
 ```

-1. Replace `topology.datum.net/city-code`'s value (`DFW`) with the desired city code for your workloads.
+1. Replace `topology.datum.net/city-code`'s value (`DFW`) with the desired city
+   code for your workloads.
-2. Update the `gcp` provider settings to reflect your GCP project ID, desired region, and zone.
+2. Update the `gcp` provider settings to reflect your GCP project ID, desired
+   region, and zone.

 Apply the manifest: